simonen/obsidian/LINUX 1/LOGGING/Log Analysis and Correlation.md

 Elastic.co maintains Beats, Logstash and Elasticsearch and Kibana

-Analysis: The study of constituent parts and their interrelationships in making up the whole
+- **Analysis**: The study of constituent parts and their interrelationships in making up the whole
 Correlation: The act of detecting relationships between data.

 Data collection -> Filtering "wheat from the chaff" -> correlation of the remaining data in order to provide accurate analysis

-Stage 1: List out all applications, devices and hosts and where they log.
+- Stage 1: List out all applications, devices and hosts and where they log.
-Stage 2: Bring together all that information and work out what the important messages are Stage 3: Implement log correlation and analysis
+- Stage 2: Bring together all that information and work out what the important messages are
+- Stage 3: Implement log correlation and analysis

 Pipeline:
 * **Input plugins** handle data ingestion.